anitawanggg/odin-landingpage/README.md

 This is the second project I'm doing after the first recipes project which was the concluding project for the HTML portion.
 This is the concluding project for the CSS/Flexbox portion.

 What I've learned in this part of the course:
+- How to style elements using combination of CSS and Flexbox properties
+- How to think about elements on a page as boxes, with its primary and cross axis defined based on flex-direction
+- Of all the properties, I found flex-wrap and creating responsive design the hardest; I will need to continue practicing this

 Photo Credits
 - pugbanner: https://unsplash.com/photos/fawn-pug-puppy-laying-on-ground-TPZNooS1Meg